Andrew Benintendi Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.5 K/9, the second-best in MLB.
+- The Twins pitching staff is first in MLB with a collective 10.7 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA across all MLB pitching staffs (2.63).
+- The Twins have the third-ranked team ERA among all league pitching staffs (2.64).

-- Twins pitchers combine to surrender the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- The Twins surrender the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- The Twins are sending Lopez (1-0) to make his third start of the season.
+- The Twins will look to Gray (1-0) in his third start this season.

-- His most recent time out was on Wednesday against the Miami Marlins, when the righty tossed seven innings, surrendering one earned run while giving up three hits.
+- In his last appearance on Friday, the righty tossed seven innings against the Houston Astros, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.